Get access to all handy features included in the IVIS website

 - Ask authors questions and read what others have to say.

-There are three methods of raising chicks: by the parents or foster parents feeding them to abundance weaning while people socialize them by handling them (co-parenting); by human (artificial) means only, known as hand-feeding or hand-raising; and by parents and humans, both engaging in feeding (still considered hand-feeding).
+There are three methods of raising chicks: by the parents or foster parents feeding them to abundance weaning while people socialize them by handling them (co-parenting); by human (artificial) means only, known as hand-feeding or hand-raising; and by both parents and humans, both engaging in feeding (still considered hand-feeding).

 Image 1.
 Cockatiel and chicks (Image courtesy Chi Blassa F Asfi; used with permission).

-There are two valid reasons for hand-raising chicks: The first is to preserve a species that is in danger of extinction due to the enormous number of birds of that species captured in the wild and the destruction of habitat.
-Many have died in the process of being captured, shipped, quarantined, and sold to people not knowledgeable about bird care, with very few of the species left in the wild or even in breeding programs.
-Breeders of these species fear the parents may harm the chicks or not feed them well, so they pull the chicks and hand-feed them.
+There are two valid reasons for hand-raising chicks: The first is to preserve a species that is in danger of extinction due to of the enormous number of birds of that species captured in the wild and the destruction of habitat.
+Many have died in the process of being captured, shipped, quarantined, and sold to people not knowledgeable about bird care, leaving very few of the species left in the wild or even in breeding programs.
+Breeders of these species fear the parents may harm the chicks or not feed them well, so they pull the chicks hand-feed them.
 In these cases, hand-raising will significantly reduce the potential for eggs being broken in the nest or parental neglect.
 This is frequently done in zoos and wildlife institutions.

 The second reason is to prevent eggs and/or chicks from being harmed by parents who have a history of damaging eggs or attacking the chicks.
 One reason for parent birds harming or neglecting the young is that they have not been permitted to care for the chicks themselves in the past, and they are acting out of frustration.